-The draft permit authorizes a discharge of treated domestic wastewater at a volume not to exceed a daily average flow of 0.14 MGD.
+The draft permit authorizes a discharge of treated domestic wastewater at a volume not to exceed a daily average flow of 0.02 MGD.

-The effluent limitations in the draft permit, based on a 30-day average, are 10 mg/l CBOD $5$, 15 mg/l total suspended solids (TSS), 3 mg/l NH $3$ -N, 63 CFU or MPN of E. coli per 100 ml and 4.0 mg/l minimum dissolved oxygen (DO).
-The effluent shall contain a total chlorine residual of at least 1.0 mg/l and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes based on peak flow.
+The effluent limitations in the draft permit, based on a 30-day average, are 10 mg/l CBOD $5$, 15 mg/l total suspended solids (TSS), 3 mg/l NH $3$ -N, 35 colony forming units (CFU) or MPN of Enterococci per 100 ml, and 4.0 mg/l minimum dissolved oxygen (DO).
+The effluent shall contain a chlorine residual of at least 1.0 mg/l and shall not exceed a chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes based on peak flow.